stlab/better-code/better-code/src/chapter-2-contracts.md

 }
 ```

-So the first thing to notice about this code is that the method bodies
-are collapsed, because this is not about what you put in your
+The method bodies are collapsed, because contracts are not about what
-implementations.
-Contracts are part of your function's interface.
+you put in your implementations.
+Contracts are part of your

-The only time we're going to look into method bodies today is when we
-talk about programmatic checking, and only when the language forces us
-to do it in the body; otherwise it's all about interfaces.
-Next
-notice that every declaration here has a summary, which is a sentence
+function's interface.

+#### Basics

+We've started by filling in the most basic part of every documentation
-fragment that minimally describes what the thing *is* or *does*.
-That is
+comment: a summary sentence fragment that minimally describes what the
-the first and most important part of the contract.
-If you ask me for
-a code review and every declaration outside a function body doesn't
-have one of these summaries, I'm sending it back.
+thing *is* or *does*.

 The first one